Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\begin{itemize}[leftmargin=*] \item \textit{Dialog Records.} This pattern is generally used to memorize the pure dialog history among agents and is typically in the form of history summary~\cite{XUAT-Copilot, AutoAgents} and multi-turn instruction-response pairs~\cite{ChatDev, AgileCoder, CTC}.
+Short-term memory, also known as working memory~\cite{DBLP:conf/emnlp/GevaSBL21}, is integrated into agents to enhance their ability to sustain trajectories of the current ongoing task and is frequently used when multi-turn interactions are involved. \junwei{Specifically, it enhances the planning module by offering a reference to the historical explorations for the given task, thereby aiding the agent in tracking task progress and preventing the recurrence of the same mistakes through trial-and-error experiences.} In SE, short-term memory primarily stores three types of information.
+The first type is \textit{dialog records}, which is generally used to memorize the pure dialog history among agents and is typically in the form of history summary~\cite{XUAT-Copilot, AutoAgents} and multi-turn instruction-response pairs~\cite{ChatDev, AgileCoder, CTC, MACNET}.
 It is straightforward to implement and can offer a thorough and detailed historical record of the task-solving process.
-However, the weakness is that the dialog history can be lengthy and contain irrelevant and redundant information. \item \textit{Action-Observation-Critique Records.} While dialog history concentrates on the thoughts and responses among agents, some works highlight the interaction between agents and the environment by memorizing the action-observation sequences.
-Moreover, the critique information is also retained in case certain reflection mechanisms are introduced~\cite{DroidAgent}.
-This pattern has been adopted in SE tasks that necessitate iterative feedback from the environment, \eg{} mobile app testing~\cite{DroidAgent, GPTDroid, XUAT-Copilot}, wherein operations on widgets in each turn should be memorized to facilitate the next-turn decision-making, and iterative code generation~\cite{AutoAgents, bairi2023codeplan, MetaGPT, shinn2023reflexion}, wherein the previous editing, execution, or debugging history serves as important information for code revision. \item \textit{Intermediate Outputs.} Some agents store the outputs of previous turns in short-term memory to avoid overrunning the limited space as well as being overly influenced by irrelevant or inaccurate chat history.
+However, the weakness is that the dialog history can be lengthy and contain irrelevant and redundant information.
+The second type is \textit{Action-Observation-Critique records}.
+While dialog history concentrates on the thoughts and responses among agents, some works highlight the interaction between agents and the environment by memorizing the action-observation sequences.
+The critique information is also retained in case certain reflection mechanisms are introduced~\cite{DroidAgent}.
+This pattern has been adopted in SE tasks that necessitate iterative feedback from the environment, \eg{} mobile app testing~\cite{DroidAgent, GPTDroid, XUAT-Copilot, VisionDroid}, wherein operations on widgets in each turn should be memorized to facilitate the next-turn decision-making, and iterative code generation~\cite{AutoAgents, bairi2023codeplan, MetaGPT, shinn2023reflexion}, wherein the previous editing, execution, or debugging history serves as important information for code revision.
+The third type is \textit{intermediate outputs}.
+Some agents merely store the outputs of previous turns in short-term memory to avoid overrunning the limited space, as well as being overly influenced by irrelevant or inaccurate chat history.
 For example, in E\&V~\cite{EV}, only intermediate analysis results are summarized to avoid inconsistency with the previously generated outputs.
 In SoA~\cite{SoA}, to implement a self-organized framework, each agent is equipped with memory that stores the self-generated code and unit tests.
 These intermediate results allow delayed test execution and code modification for agents in different layers, facilitating hierarchical collaborative code generation.